robin-rodrigues/robin-rodrigues/README.md

 # Hi there, I'm Robin 👋

-Software Engineer L2 with 3.8+ years of experience in Java, Spring Framework, Hibernate, and MySQL, specializing in event-driven architecture.
+Software Developer L2 with 4 years of experience in Java, Spring Boot, Hibernate, and MySQL, specializing in event-driven architecture.
 Passionate about continuous learning and leveraging expertise to make meaningful contributions in full-time software engineering roles.

 ## Connect with Me